JWarmenhoven/ISLR-python/README.md

 This repository contains Python code for a selection of tables, figures and LAB sections from the book <A target="_blank" href='http://www-bcf.usc.edu/%7Egareth/ISL/index.html'>'An Introduction to Statistical Learning with Applications in R'</A> by James, Witten, Hastie, Tibshirani (2013).<P>

 **2016-08-30**:<BR>
-Chapter 6: included Ridge regression code using the new <A href='https://github.com/civisanalytics/python-glmnet'>python-glmnet</A> library.
+Chapter 6: I included Ridge/Lasso regression code using the new <A href='https://github.com/civisanalytics/python-glmnet'>python-glmnet</A> library.
 This is a python wrapper for the Fortran library used in the *R* package *glmnet*.
 <P>

 <IMG src='http://www-bcf.usc.edu/%7Egareth/ISL/ISL%20Cover%202.jpg', height=20%, width=20%> <P>